younglim/developer.gov.sg/collections/_products/categories/blockchain/openattestation/features.md

 ### Verification of Issuer’s Identity
 The issuers can be identified against the DNS text records, which can be regarded as “the phonebook for the Internet”.
 The DNS system is a key part of the infrastructure and a decentralised system, which means a lower barrier to entry and no single point of failure.

+The verification process primarily seeks to address these questions:
+- Has the document been tampered with?
+- Is the issuance state of the document valid?
+- Is the document issuer’s identity valid?